farvardin/lionwiki-t2t/README.md

 -----------------------------

-Main website and code repository:
+Presentation website:

 * https://lionwiki-t2t.sourceforge.io/

-Mirror on:
+code repository on:

 * https://github.com/farvardin/lionwiki-t2t

+_(code is also mirrored on sourceforge, but not necessary up to date)_